adiprk08/adiprk08/README.md

 Software engineering student at the University of Sydney.
 I work on retrieval systems and applied ML — mostly the engineering side of getting models and LLM systems into production, rather than the modelling alone.

 **Currently:** going deeper on hybrid retrieval — chunking strategies, dense vs sparse tradeoffs, and rank fusion.
+Deploying Repo Assistant to a public demo next.

 **Looking for:** ML, data, and software engineering internships in Sydney or remote.